Supervisor: Dr Madeline Cruice

-Work with people that would take part and run ICAPs in the UK, like people with aphasia, their families, and speech and language therapists to create an ICAP, which address the issues ICAPS in other countries have had and can be tested in a future research study.
+They'll work with people with aphasia and their families, and speech and language therapists to create an ICAP which address the issues that programmes in other countries have had and that can be tested in a future research study.

 What benefits could this have for people affected by stroke?

 At the end of this project, the researchers will have created an ICAP, designed in partnership with the people who will be providing and receiving the treatment.
 They can then go on to test this in a future research project to find out if it helps to improve the lives of people with aphasia.